![]() | |||||||||

 2nd edition

-"...The author distilled the essence of the sages into a most readable and poetic narrative."
+"The essence of the sages distilled into a most readable and poetic narrative..."